Principles of dental care and how these relate to comprehensive delivery of general practice dentistry.

 - Graduate Attributes Emphasised

 - Interdisciplinary perspective, Lifelong learning, Critical thinking, Environmental

 - Learning Outcomes

-- This paper aims to update candidates on current advances in clinical practice and public dental health issues involving the delivery of general practice dentistry to the individual and the community.
-Students will be able to critically evaluate these concepts and understand the social and legal implications on general practice dentistry.
+This paper aims to update candidates on current advances in clinical practice and public dental health issues involving the delivery of general practice dentistry to the individual and the community.
+Students will be able to critically evaluate these concepts and understand the implications on general practice dentistry.